abey79/vpype/README.md

 pip install vpype
 ```

 Python must previously be installed.
-Python version 3.8 is recommended to use *vpype*, although it is also compatible with Python 3.6 and 3.7.
-Python 3.9 should be avoided for the time being due to the lack of binary distribution for several dependencies.
+Python version 3.9.1 or later is recommended to use *vpype*, although it is also compatible with Python 3.6 and later.

 For Linux, install Python with your OS's default package manager.
 For macOS, Python is best installed from either
 [MacPorts](https://www.macports.org) or [Homebrew](https://brew.sh).
 For Windows, use the